catherinevee/terragrunt-catherine/README.md

 # Terragrunt Catherine - AWS Infrastructure

-This repository contains a modular AWS infrastructure deployment using Terragrunt for better code organization and reusability.
-The infrastructure is designed following AWS best practices for security, scalability, and maintainability.
+Modular AWS infrastructure deployment using Terragrunt.
+Built for the eu-west-1 region with multi-AZ deployment for production workloads.

-## 🎯 Key Features
+## Key Features

-- **Modular Infrastructure**: Components are organized into reusable modules
-- **Infrastructure as Code**: Version-controlled using Terragrunt and Terraform
-- **Security First**: Built-in security controls and encryption
-- **High Availability**: Resources deployed across multiple availability zones
-- **Cost Optimization**: Resource sizing based on requirements
-- **Automated Management**: Infrastructure lifecycle automation
-- **Compliance Ready**: Follows AWS security best practices
+- Separated state files by service boundary for team isolation
+- KMS encryption for all data at rest
+- VPC Flow Logs enabled for network monitoring
+- Auto Scaling Groups configured for high availability
+- Systems Manager used instead of SSH access

 ## Requirements